Viftrup/viftrup.github.io/_posts/2023-07-24-What-is-nlp-int-tap-and-why-should-you-care.markdown

 ---
 Do you actually know what all the interfaces present on your Cisco ASA or FTD installation is doing behind the scenes?

-I'm sure you've seen some of them, or atleast you've stumpled accross the specific interface **<i>"nlp_int_tap" or "Internal-Data0/1</i>"** in recent times during trobleshooting or debugging.
+I'm sure you've seen some of them, or atleast you've stumpled accross the interface **<i>"nlp_int_tap" or "Internal-Data0/1</i>"** in recent times during troubleshooting or debugging.

 (You have might noticed other interfaces like Internal-Control and other Internal-Data interfaces.
 These aren't covered in this post, but they mainly relate to internal interfacing for high-availibility and clustering functionailites)